katzenpost/docs/drafts/mix_plugin_subscription.rst

 fetch(spool_id, last_message_id, SURBs) messages via the mixnet to the remote provider where the server application is running, on a schedule described in the Fetch Schedule section below.

+FIXME: This fetch API function doesn't make sense to me.
+Firstly it isn't really fetching... it's refreshing the subscription SURBs.
+Secondly, it needs an subscription ID argument.

 The katzenpost server (the provider where the server application is running) will maintain a subscription table which maps server-side